-- A. As a condition of employment, all employees must satisfactorily pass a pre-employment physical examination conducted by a College appointed physician.
-The College will pay the cost of this examination.
-Such examination shall be recorded on a form provided by the Human Resources Department.
-Following employment, the employee shall thereafter be required, at the discretion of the Employer, to satisfactorily pass a physical examination conducted by a physician designated by the Employer.
-Employees may also be required to pass examinations for tuberculosis.
-The aforementioned examinations shall be at the expense of the Employer. - B. Employees must immediately report to the supervisor all accidents or injuries sustained by students or themselves on College property or in vehicles owned by the Employer which might have been entrusted to them to effect a responsibility of employment.
-Employees shall be required to file such reports on forms made available by the Employer. - C. Every employee shall observe all safety rules which are established by the Employer and shall use such safety devices or equipment as provided and required by the Employer.
-Any infraction of any safety rule, or failure to use such safety devices or equipment, shall subject the employee to disciplinary action. - D. The Union agrees to urge its members to raise health and safety problems with the College and seek internal resolution; however, this understanding does not in any way preclude the rights of members in the Bargaining Unit to make use of federal and state laws established to protect the health and safety of its workers.
+- A. Employees must immediately report to the supervisor all accidents or injuries sustained by students or themselves on College property or in vehicles owned by the Employer which might have been entrusted to them to effect a responsibility of employment.
+Employees shall be required to file such reports on forms made available by the Employer. - B. Every employee shall observe all safety rules which are established by the Employer and shall use such safety devices or equipment as provided and required by the Employer.
+Any infraction of any safety rule, or failure to use such safety devices or equipment, shall subject the employee to disciplinary action. - C. The Union agrees to urge its members to raise health and safety problems with the College and seek internal resolution; however, this understanding does not in any way preclude the rights of members in the Bargaining Unit to make use of federal and state laws established to protect the health and safety of its workers.